OpenMDAO/POEMs/POEM_006/POEM_006.md

     * Have the toolbar frozen on the top so when the user scrolls on the page, the toolbar is always present
 * Improve the usability and usefullness of the toolbar.
 Research and draw inspiration from existing applications with toolbars such as Microsoft Office apps and Photoshop.
 Redesign many of the icons in the toolbar.
-Possibly include both an icon and text in the button
+Possibly include both an icon and text in the button.

 ![toolbar with graphic and text buttons](/POEM_006/toolbar_with_graphic_and_text_buttons.png)

-* Use [card sorting][2] with team members and key users to determine how to group buttons in the toolbar
+* Use [card sorting][2] with team members and key users to determine how to group buttons in the toolbar.
 * Implement tabs in the UI.
 This would enable having two tabs for the N2 diagram and the connections viewer, unifying those two tools into one.
 * To deal with the issue of large models and losing context when zooming into sub hierarchies, consider implementing